Hard waste collection

 When is the Council hard waste collection?

 From 2018, Council collects hard waste from homes and units in Moreland twice a year.
+The first collection took place in March/April.

 When to put your hard waste out